 Sometimes recycling can be a little bit confusing.
-Now you can become an expert on Verona's Recycling Programs by clicking here to view our new pdf presentation.
+Now kids can become experts on Verona's Recycling Programs by watching our video presentation.
 The content and pictures were generated locally by VEC members specifically targeting third and fourth grade students, as requested by Frank Albano, Laning Avenue School Principal (presentation pictured right).

 VEC member Virginia Citrano giving the presentation at Brookdale Avenue School.